markstringer-dti/markstringer-dti.github.io/dti.md

 And if you've read this book.
 Do you know what?
 At some point, you might just get lucky.
 Yes, it still needs a lot of luck.
 You might manage to put working software in the hands of users.
 And when you and your team do that they'll be guided by the stakeholder map that your user researchers have put together.
 You'll have found something that is not only valuable to the users, but also creates value for the organisation.
 Your project will be a success.

+### A Manifesto
+To get to the point where you're reasonably confident that you can deliver in the impossible.
+That's going to be a long trip.
+And on that way, you probably need a reliable guide.
+That's what I'm going to try to be.
+So to help keep myself straight, and to reassure you somewhat.

+So here's my manifesto.

+1. Try to tell the truth.
+2. Don't over promise.
+3. Admit that you don't know it all.

 ## Chapter 2 - Ignoring the Pirate Ship - Agreed activity